-There will be three examinations in this course-two in-class midterms and a non-cumulative final examination.
+There will be three closed-book examinations in this course-two midterms and a noncumulative final examination.
+You will take each exam on the Canvas (Elms) course site on the scheduled day during the regular class time (1:00-1:50 PM).
+You may not take an exam outside of the normal class time, unless you obtain prior approval from the instructor.
 The format of each exam will consist of both multiple choice and short-answer/essay questions.
 I will notify you of the precise format at least one week in advance of each exam.
 You can expect the exams to test your knowledge of the in-class lectures, required readings, and section discussion material.
 Regular attendance, reading, and attentiveness during both lectures and sections will be critical to experience success on each exam.
-Please note that you will not be permitted to bring (or use) any technology during the exams, including both computers and cell phones.